tiagosiebler/bybit-api/README.md

 ### Customise logging

-Pass a custom logger (or mutate the imported DefaultLogger class) which supports the log methods `silly`, `debug`, `notice`, `info`, `warning` and `error`, or override methods from the default logger as desired, as in the example below:
+Pass a custom logger (or mutate the imported DefaultLogger class) which supports the log methods `trace`, `info` and `error`, or override methods from the default logger as desired, as in the example below:

 ```javascript
 const { WebsocketClient, DefaultLogger } = require('bybit-api');